 - Social media management: Software designed to help businesses monitor, measure, and engage with their social following.
 Usually includes tools to publish content and analyze engagement.

 - Help desk software: Software that helps companies provide support by creating tickets that can be assigned to agents who engage with customers through email, webchat, social media, or telephone.

 Pipedrive is a CRM software that provides users with intuitive visual sales pipeline tools.
 Pricing ranges from $15 to $99/user/month.
 View Profile

-Salesforce is a CRM platform that helps businesses manage all aspects of customer relations.
-It costs $25 per user per month, billed annually.
+Salesforce is an advanced CRM tool that helps businesses manage all aspects of their customer relationships.
+It costs $25-$300 per user per month.
 View Profile

 Zoho CRM allows users to manage their contacts and automate their email marketing and lead generation tasks.
-Prices range from $0-$100+/month.
+Prices range from $0 to $55/user/month.
 View Profile

 HubSpot is a CRM software that includes basic and essential customer management functions to help users grow their business.
 It is a free product.
 View Profile

 Nimble is a CRM software designed for Office 365 and G Suite users.
 It costs $25 per user per month.
 View Profile